 Will the treatment harm the floor?

 The Anti-Slip Treatment is not a harsh acid etching process.
-Traditional acid etching involves Muriatic Acid or Hydrochloric Acid in the application and can only be used a limited amount of times before the floor’s integrity becomes compromised.
-Our Anti-Slip Floor treatment can be used numerous times without harming the integrity of the floor.
+Traditional acid etching involves Muriatic Acid or Hydrochloric Acid in the application and can only be done a few times before it compromises the floor’s integrity .
+Our Anti-Slip Floor treatment is safe to use numerous times and it will not harm the integrity of the floor.

-What surfaces can the Anti-Slip Treatment be used on?
+What surfaces is the Anti-Slip Treatment useful on?

-The treatment can be used on concrete, ceramic, mosaic, granite, terrazzo, quarry tile, slate, porcelain, porcelain/enamel tubs, shower stalls and other stone or mineral surfaces.
+You can use the treatment on concrete, ceramic, mosaic, granite, terrazzo, quarry tile, slate, porcelain, porcelain/enamel tubs, shower stalls and other stone or mineral surfaces.
 Not suitable for synthetic tile or coated surfaces.

-The application has been thoroughly proven in hotels, restaurants, swimming pool decks, supermarkets, hospitals, nursing homes, garages, factories, food processing plants, health clubs, shopping malls, office buildings, bathroom floors, bathtubs, showers and staircases.
-The treatment can be used indoors and outdoors.
+The application has been successful in hotels, restaurants, swimming pool decks, supermarkets, hospitals, nursing homes, garages, factories, food processing plants, health clubs, shopping malls, office buildings, bathroom floors, bathtubs, showers and staircases.
+The treatment is useful both indoors and outdoors.
 Please contact us for references that may apply to your industry.

 How long will the treatment last?

 The life cycle of the treatment will depend on may factors.
-However, it is recommended that the floor should be budgeted for re-treatment every 1-3 years.
-The best way to determine when a reapplication is required is to have the floor’s static coefficient of friction measured annually.
-FCS Specialty Services provides on site slip meter readings and report to monitor the static coefficient of friction.
+However, we recommend that the floor should be for re-treatment every 1-3 years.
+The best way to determine when the floor will need reapplication is is to have the floor’s static coefficient of friction measured annually.
+FCS Specialty Services provides on site slip meter readings and a report to monitor the static coefficient of friction.

 The effective life of the treatment is dependent on: